 - If you want to make a difference…

 - If you know you are as good or better than your competitors…

 - If you want to take advantage of one of the cheapest forms of marketing…

 If you want a successful business, you know that you need clients.
 You can have a great looking store or website, but if people aren’t knocking on your door or calling you, it doesn’t matter.
 Marketing has changed so much in recent years that many of the old methods don’t work as well.
 Today, people are doing a great deal of their business online.
 They look online for just about everything.

 7. Know what’s working today — and what’s not.

 I recently had a talk with a client of mine who has always run huge advertisements in the phone book.
 The salesman came knocking on her door recently to renew her yearly contract, and she told them that she didn’t need their services anymore.
 We had already discussed it, and she agreed 100% that it was a waste of money.
 Of course, the salesman was not happy, and he basically told her that she will lose business.

 She called me, very upset and wondering what to do.
 I assured her that most people aren’t using phone books these days.
 As we chatted, I said, “I don’t even know where my phone book is because I never use it.”
-We both had an ah-ha moment, and again were reminded that this “all important” book from days-gone-by isn’t important anymore.
+We both had an ah-ha moment and again, we were reminded that this “all-important” book from days gone by isn’t important anymore.